-Students: many projects could easily fit into more than one Intel ISEF category.
+Students: many projects could easily fit into more than one ISEF category.
 We recommend that you review the entire

 listing of the new categories before choosing the category that most accurately describes your project.